EvgenijHyva/ClipsWebApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# ClipsWebApp

+### Application to upload and share gaming highlights.
+On the homepage there is a list of clips uploaded by users.

+### App contains:

+- infinite scrilling
+- pages content swaping
+- routing history
+- reusable components
+- firebase
+- video processing
+- web assembly for extracting screenshots from videos

+## App based on Angular.